pvlib/pvlib-python/paper/paper.md

 a translation of that code base and has since surpassed it in terms of capability, community uptake, and development attention.

-Another key aspect of pvlib python is that it is used via a general-purpose programming language (Python), which allows pvlib python functions to be combined with capabilities in other Python packages, such as database query, data manipulation, numerical optimization, plotting, and reporting packages.
+Another key aspect of pvlib python is that it is both implemented and operated with a general-purpose programming language (Python), which allows pvlib python functions to be combined with capabilities in other Python packages, such as database query, data manipulation, numerical optimization, plotting, and reporting packages.
 In contrast, most other PV system modeling